Tuesday, November 06, 2018

 1 Timothy 2:1-2 I urge you, first of all, to pray for all people.
 Ask God to help them; intercede on their behalf, and give thanks for them.
 2 Pray this way for kings and all who are in authority so that we can live peaceful and quiet lives marked by godliness and dignity.

 You think your government is bad?
-Most of the people that have the opportunity to read this will be in a country that gives them a better situation in life than the people that are mentioned in the Bible.
+Bad government is all over the Old and the New Testament, most of the people that have the opportunity to read this blog post will be in a country that gives them a better situation in life than the people that are mentioned in the Bible.

 Daniel 2:20-21 “Praise the name of God forever and ever, for he has all wisdom and power.
 He controls the course of world events; he removes kings and sets up other kings.